 - 1. The lot, dwelling and apartment shall be in single ownership. - 2.
-The maximum rental rates of accessory apartments shall be established annually by the Affordable Housing Committee and set forth in the Affordable Housing Committee Implementation Guidelines. - 3.
-Any unit which is rented is subject to the occupancy restrictions in Section 4.4-4. - 4.
+The maximum rental rates of accessory apartments shall be established annually by the Dukes County Regional Housing Authority/Affordable Housing Committee and set forth in the Affordable Housing Committee Guidelines. - 3.
+Any accessory apartment which is rented is subject to the occupancy restrictions in Section 4.4-4. - 4.
 Attached accessory apartments shall occupy a maximum of 800 square feet and a minimum of 300 square feet.
 The outward appearance of a residence containing an attached accessory apartment shall conform to that of a single-family residence with only one main entrance on the front or street side of the structure.
 Additional entrances shall be designed to ensure compatibility with the goal of retaining the appearance of a single-family residence. - 5.
-Detached accessory apartments shall occupy a maximum of 800 square feet and a minimum of 300 square feet as a free standing unit or within an otherwise non-habitable structure such as a garage or barn. - 6.
-Any lot with a residence and an accessory apartment shall contain at least ten thousand square feet of buildable land per bedroom.
+Detached accessory apartments shall occupy a maximum of 800 square feet and a minimum of 300 square feet as a free-standing unit or within an otherwise non-habitable structure such as a garage or barn. - 6.
+Any lot with a residence and an accessory apartment shall contain at least ten thousand square feet of buildable land per bedroom, or an enhanced septic system approved by the Board of Health.

 - 7. Accessory Apartments shall not access the non-habitable portion of the structure from the interior of the apartment. - 8.
-A lot may contain either an accessory apartment or a detached bedroom, unless its area is twice the minimum lot size in that district, in which case it may have both.
+At no time shall both the primary residence and the accessory apartment be rented at market rate.